-Currently, HostGator fully supports the DKIM outgoing authentication specification which is available with version 11.32 (or later) of cPanel/WHM.
-As of version 11.32, cPanel & WHM's existing DK implementation was converted to DKIM and extended in a number of ways.
+Currently, HostGator fully supports the DKIM outgoing authentication specification, which is available with version 11.32 (or later) of cPanel/WHM.
+As of version 11.32, cPanel & WHM's existing DK implementation was converted to DKIM and extended in many ways.

 - Log in to cPanel.

-- In the Mail section, click Email Authentication icon.
+- In the Email section, click the Email Deliverability icon.

 Currently, HostGator fully supports the DKIM outgoing authentication specification.
-Users with Windows shared hosting plans should contact us via phone or Live Chat with the domain name(s) that DKIM should be applied to.
+Users with Windows shared hosting plans should contact us via phone or chat with the domain name(s) to which DKIM should be applied.

 Users with dedicated servers may enable DKIM as follows:

-- Check the box next to Use DKIM spam protection system to sign outgoing email messages.
+- In the Mail Settings page, tick the box for Use DKIM spam protection to sign outgoing email messages.

 - Click Apply.